praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

    1. Follow the steps mentioned above from 1 to 4, if you haven't already completed them.

-   2. To run the prediction service offered by predict-flask.py using waitress, type the following command
+   2. To run the prediction service offered by predict_flask.py using waitress, type the following command
       ```
-      waitress-serve --listen=0.0.0.0:9696 predict:app (This will keep the running the prediction service)
+      waitress-serve --listen=0.0.0.0:9696 predict_flask:app (This will keep the running the prediction service)
       ```

    3. Open another terminal/prompt and run test.py
       ```
-      python test.py (To test the prediction service)
+      python predict_test.py (To test the prediction service)
       ```

  ### Using Docker